 - to get rid of the germs so that you do not cause harm to yourself or other people (by making them ill or worse), or

 - to disarm and take the fear out of the thought that ‘something bad might happen.’

-I shall give you three examples, the first one is very simple, and the second will be more like something you can relate to if you have contamination OCD and are concerned about making yourself or someone ill, and the third will relate to the worry that something bad might happen.
+I shall give you three examples, the first one is straightforward, and the second will be more like something you can relate to if you have contamination OCD and are concerned about making yourself or someone ill.
+The third will relate to the worry that something bad might happen.